February 2026 payment dates for benefits and pensions plus cost of living support

 All the essential cost of living information you need for February

-The year got off to a biting start, as sub-zero temperatures and stormy conditions forced millions to stay indoors and turn the heating up.
+The year has got off to a biting start, with sub-zero temperatures and stormy conditions forcing millions to stay indoors and turn the heating up.

 An increase in energy bills combined with the post-Christmas financial slump means the first weeks of 2026 have proved a difficult time for many, making it all the more important to be aware of the support that’s on offer.